-The 2016 accreditation standards of the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) state in Section I: The Learning Environment: Structure and Evaluation, Standard O that "Counselor education programs have and follow a policy for student retention, remediation, and dismissal from the program consistent with institutional due process policies and with the counseling profession's ethical codes and standards of practice" (p.5).
-In keeping with these standards, along with the standards set forth by the Council on Rehabilitation Education (CORE) and the American Rehabilitation Counseling Association (ARCA), the Department of Counseling has developed a policy on student retention.
+The 2016 accreditation standards of the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) state in Section I: The Learning Environment: The Academic Unit, Standard 0 that "Counselor education programs have and follow a policy for student retention, remediation, and dismissal from the program consistent with institutional due process policies and with the counseling profession's ethical codes and standards of practice" (p.7).
+In keeping with these standards, along with the standards set forth by the American Rehabilitation Counseling Association (ARCA), the Department of Counseling has developed a policy on student retention.